rysolv/markdown_ssg/src/7-tips-for-junior-engineers.md

 Every company is going to be different here, as the "best git strategy" is still a fiercely debated topic.

+&nbsp;

 **Second**, brush up on git!
 You'll need it.

-Need to go work on another branch real quick? `git stash`
+Have a bunch of half finished work, but need to jump on another branch real quick? `git stash`

 ```
-// All all the current files and push it to the stash
+// Add all the current files and push it to the stash
 git add .
 git stash